 We are now in our third term of using Lure of the Labyrinth as part of the maths curriculum in the 5/6B classroom this year.
 We have been able to incorporate one hour per week of game time in our timetable as part of our maths program for most weeks.
 Student enthusiasm towards the game has not lessened with continued use – there are enough puzzles and levels of difficulty within the game to keep students challenged and engaged throughout the year.
 Even when all the pets are rescued and the bad guy is defeated the game can still be played.
 None of my students have finished the game yet and only one is even close to completing enough puzzles to finish it.
 I completed the game a couple of months ago and discovered that you do not need to complete all levels of all puzzles but must master all levels of some puzzles in order to achieve the goals within the game that allow the player to finish it (earn coins, buy tools required to overcome obstacles, unlock required rooms etc).

-Students use graphic organisers with increasing confidence and are now able to explain how they benefit from recording their thinking and exploring more than the answer the game is looking for – as shown in this photo students can experiment with the parameters their puzzle presents to them (each puzzle presents different numbers to each player).
+Students use graphic organisers with increasing confidence and are now able to explain how they benefit from recording their thinking and exploring more than the answer the game is looking for – each puzzle presents different numbers to each player.

 When students play the game, I am truly a facilitator for learning.
 I no longer get questions like “how do I do this?” but students call me over to show me new discoveries and share their knowledge with me.